-I’m making my husband a velveteen cloak for Halloween, and it’s already got cat hair all over it just from measuring and cutting the fabric.
+I’m making my husband a velveteen cloak for Halloween, and it has cat hair all over it just from measuring and cutting the fabric.
 Can I throw it in the washing machine, or does it have to be dry cleaned?

 I have some vintage linens that are a bit stained from time. . .
 I’m talking things like hankies, towels, fabrics, etc that are yellowed with age.
 I’d like to clean them up, but not knowing what kind of fabric they are or what has caused the yellow/brownish tint to them, I don’t know what to use.

-I went to go wash my daughters comforter and the washing instructions start out with “Front Load Washer only” – I’ve never seen this before, and I only have a top load washer.
-I don’t want to ruin the comforter, but I really need to wash it…
+I went to wash my daughter’s comforter, and the washing instructions start with “Front Load Washer only” – I’ve never seen this before, and I only have a top load washer.
+I don’t want to ruin the comforter, but I really need to wash it.

-My aunt gave me some jeans, for my husband.
-They are so starched from the cleaners that they really stand on their own.
+My aunt gave me some jeans for my husband.
+They are so starched from the cleaners that they stand alone.
 Can’t even get a leg through them.
 Tried washing them a bunch but still can’t seem to get the starch out.

-We’re left with only about 6 skorts, shirts, and trousers, In lieu of buying, we’ve been doing an extra load of laundry midweek to wash the two or three most-acceptable items.
+We’re left with only about six skorts, shirts, and trousers.
+In lieu of buying, we’ve been doing an extra load of laundry midweek to wash the two or three most-acceptable items.
 So which is cheaper — 50 percent more loads of laundry for two months, or buying the $15 for trousers or skort?